 It’s also worth bearing in mind the way in which the two options deliver heat to the room in general.
 When you opt for an electric fan heater, you essentially have a very small source of extreme heat that blasts energy in one specific direction, which isn’t exactly efficient or effective in terms of even distribution.

-With a slimline electric radiator, it is quite the opposite as not only is the heat less intensive, but it is distributed over a much larger surface area.
+With a small electric radiator, it is quite the opposite as not only is the heat less intensive, but it is distributed over a much larger surface area.
 This makes it exponentially easier to control the temperature and maintain a comfortable environment, as opposed to certain areas of the space being too hot and others too cold.

 Last but not least, it is always recommended that electric fan heaters never be left operational while unattended, even if only for a few minutes.
 This in turn means that in the interests of health and safety, it is necessary to switch them on and off on a regular or even constant basis, in order to avoid accidents and potential injuries.